latiosthinh/qwik-quiz/README.md

 ## Project Structure

-Inside of you project, you'll see the following directories and files:
+Inside your project, you'll see the following directory structure:

 ```
 ├── public/